Zum Inhalt springen

 2. necessity of data processing to safeguard legitimate interests

-According to the above-mentioned guidance, the processing must be suitable to achieve the controller’s interest in the statistical analysis and optimization of the website, whereby no milder, equally effective means may be available.
+The processing must be suitable to achieve the controller’s interest in optimizing the website, whereby no milder, equally effective means may be available.
 When using etracker analytics, processing is limited to what is necessary.
 It is not technically possible to collect significantly less personal data, as the TCP/IP protocol already reduces this to what is technically necessary.
-Personal data is not transferred to third parties by etracker.

 3. weighing up the interests, fundamental rights and freedoms of the data subject in the specific individual case